Vanthala Rajeswari

 Vanthala Rajeswari (born 10 July 1981) is an Indian politician from Andhra Pradesh.
-In 2014, she was a first-time MLA from Rampachodavaram Assembly constituency which is reserved for SC community in the erstwhile East Godavari District, which is presently Alluri Sitaramaraju District.
+In 2014, she became a first-time MLA from Rampachodavaram Assembly constituency which is reserved for Scheduled Tribe community in the erstwhile East Godavari District, which is presently Alluri Sitaramaraju District.
 She won the 2014 Andhra Pradesh Legislative Assembly election on YSR Congress Party ticket.

 Early life and education

 Rajeswari hails from Rampachodavaram.
 Her father late Konda Babu was a farmer.
 She studied Class VII from Zilla Parishad High School, Addateegala.
 Later, she discontinued her studies.

 Career

 In 2019 Andhra Pradesh Legislative Assembly election she lost to Nagulapalli Dhanalakshi of the YSR Congress Party.
 She contested on the Telugu Desam Party ticket and polled 59,212 votes but lost by a margin of 39,106 votes.
 She was first elected as an MLA winning the 2014 Andhra Pradesh Legislative Assembly election on YSR Congress Party ticket from Rampachodavaram Assembly constituency.
 She polled 52,156 votes and defeated Seethamsetti Venkateswara Rao of the Telugu Desam Party by a margin of 8,222.
 In 2017, she left YSR Congress Party and joined TDP in the presence of party supremo Chandrababu Naidu.
 She was denied a ticket for the 2024 Andhra Pradesh Legislative Assembly election.